 College and Specialized Tours are tailored to meet the needs of the instructors and students.
 Conservation biology and careers in wildlife related fields are often the highlights.

 Students and school personnel for all school groups of 15 or more that schedule in advance are admitted free during the school year (September - June).
-Summer rates are $4 per child.
-Parent chaperones are $7, and grandparent chaperones are $6.
+Regular rates apply outside of the school year.

 Join your home school community in learning about Birds of Prey with The Peregrine Fund.
 During each event, lessons will incorporate the Life Sciences, with special emphases on Adaptations, Habitat, and Wildlife Conservation.
 The Peregrine Fund is a global leader in raptor conservation.
 We will explore exciting case studies, including the successful recovery of the Peregrine Falcon and our ongoing efforts to save the critically endangered California Condor.
 Live birds of prey will be featured in each session.